ollieri3/daily-do-it/README.md

 ---

+## 💬 Introduction

+This repository contains the source code for the [Daily Do It](https://dailydoit.online/) application.
+A simple habit tracking tool.

+**You can read more about Daily Do It on [the project homepage](https://dailydoit.online/).**

+## 🏃 Getting up and running

+ℹ️ Make certain you have a compatible version of NodeJS installed, you can reference the `engines` field within the [package.json](package.json) to see the currently targeted version.

+1. Make a copy of [.env.example](.env.example), renaming it to `.env`
+2. Run `$ npm install` to install the project dependencies
+3. Use `$ npm start` to run the development server
+4. `$ docker-compose up db` to run the PostgreSQL database

 ## 💻 Tech Stack

 Here's a brief high-level overview of the tech stack Daily Do It uses:

 - It's a NodeJS with Express server rendered web application
-- Using Typescript for both server code and Frontend scripts
+- Written in Typescript for both the server and client side scripts
-- Handlebars template engine for server rendered templates
+- Utilizes the Handlebars template engine for server rendered templates
-- PostgreSQL Database for persistent storage
+- PostgreSQL database for persistent storage
 - Tailwind CSS for Frontend Styling

-## Database setup

-ℹ️ First time setup? run the [setup script](/db/setup.js) once the db is up.

-Start: `$ docker compose up db`

-Interactive psql: `$ docker compose exec -u postgres -it db psql`
+- Docker with Docker Compose for local PostgreSQL and Mailhog management.

 ## ℹ️ License